keisuke70/tasklazy/README.md

 ---

-## 🎯 Why Task Manager & Scheduler?
+## 🎯 Why TaskLazy?

-Designed for busy professionals, students, and anyone who craves simplicity, Task Manager & Scheduler minimizes the mental load of task management so you can focus on what truly matters: getting things done!
+Designed for busy professionals, students, and anyone who craves simplicity, TaskLazy minimizes the mental load of task management so you can focus on what truly matters: getting things done!

 ---

 ## 📩 Get Started

-Task Manager & Scheduler is continuously evolving.
+TaskLazy is continuously evolving.
 Follow this repository for updates and release announcements as we enhance task management for a seamless daily workflow.

 ---

-### 🌐 Access Task Manager & Scheduler
+### 🌐 Access TaskLazy (under development)
-Discover the app and transform your productivity: [Task Manager & Scheduler](#)
 *Note: Built-in integration with Google Calendar ensures a smooth scheduling experience.*

 ---

 ## 📬 Contact

-For inquiries, suggestions, or collaboration opportunities, please reach out at [your-email@example.com](mailto:your-email@example.com).
+For inquiries, suggestions, or collaboration opportunities, please reach out at [ykei2356@gmail.com](ykei2356@gmail.com).

-Happy scheduling with **Task Manager & Scheduler**! 🚀
+Happy scheduling with **TaskLazy**! 🚀